darknessxk/steamaccounttoolkit/README.md

 * Functionality: Cloud Saving with at least 2 options: Google Drive and FTP (Target Version 0.04)

 --- **More milestones can be added anytime**

-### Developer Notes
-In the future this code will be ported to be cross platform using Web Technologies like Chromium for UI and instead of C#